-- a) the nature and value of integrated design practices.
-1 - b) the terminology and language necessary to communicate effectively with members of allied disciplines. - c) technologically-based collaboration methods specific to the built environment disciplines. - d) Students understand the dynamics of team collaboration and the distribution and structure of team responsibilities. - e) Student work demonstrates the ability to effectively collaborate with multiple disciplines in developing design solutions.
+a) the nature and value of integrated design practices.
+1

+- b) the terminology and language necessary to communicate effectively with members of allied disciplines. - c) technologically-based collaboration methods specific to the problem solving process for builted environment disciplines. - d) Students understand the dynamics of team collaboration and the distribution and structure of team responsibilities. - e) Student work demonstrates the ability to effectively collaborate with multiple disciplines in developing design solutions.